hoshinotsuyoshi/vultrlife/README.md

 require 'vultrlife'

 # Create Your Account Object
-account = Vultrlife::Account.new.configure do |config|
+account = Vultrlife::Account.new do |account|
-  config.api_key = 'xxxxxxxxxxxxxxxxxxx'
+  account.api_key = 'xxxxxxxxxxxxxxxxxxx'
 end

 # Check Your Servers